Lord–bondsman dialectic

-The lord-bondsman dialectic (also translated as the "master-slave dialectic") is a concept in Georg Wilhelm Friedrich Hegel's Phenomenology of Spirit.
+The lord–bondsman dialectic (Herrschaft und Knechtschaft; also translated master–servant dialectic) is a famous passage in Georg Wilhelm Friedrich Hegel's The Phenomenology of Spirit.
 It is widely considered a key element in Hegel's philosophical system, and it has heavily influenced many subsequent philosophers.

-The concept describes, in the form of an analogy, the development of self-consciousness in an encounter between self-conscious beings.
-The essence of the dialectic is the motion of recognition that makes beings distinct, as the two self-consciousnesses are constituted through each person that is recognized as self-conscious by the other person.
-As this perception continues, taken to its extreme, it takes the form of a "struggle to the death" in which one person increasingly "masters" the other person.
-However, the situation leads to the difficulty of self-recognition because of the power of the lordship, since the bondsman in this state is contradictorily not free to offer it.
+The passage describes, in narrative form, the development of self-consciousness as such in an encounter between what are thereby (i.e., emerging only from this encounter) two distinct, self-conscious beings.
+The essence of the dialectic is the movement or motion of recognizing, in which the two self-consciousnesses are constituted in each being recognized as self-conscious by the other.
+This movement, inexorably taken to its extreme, takes the form of a "struggle to the death" in which one masters [beherrscht] the other, only to find that such lordship makes the very recognition he had sought impossible, since the bondsman, in this state, is not free to offer it.

+This passage has been influential in a variety of disciplines.
+In particular, Alexandre Kojève's anthropological interpretation of what he renders the master–slave dialectic (Dialectique du maître et de l'esclave) has inspired 20th-century work on topics Hegel never pursued such as feminism and critical race studies.

 Context

 "Independent and Dependent Self-Consciousness: Lordship and Bondage" is the first of two titled subsections in the "Self-Consciousness" chapter of Phenomenology.
 It is preceded in the chapter by a discussion of "Life" and "Desire", among other things, and is followed by "Free Self-Consciousness: Stoicism, Skepticism, and the Unhappy Consciousness".

-Hegel wrote this story or myth in order to explain his idea of how self-consciousness dialectically sublates into what he variously refers to as Absolute Knowledge, Spirit, and Science.
-As a work, the Phenomenology may be considered both as an independent work, apparently considered by Hegel to be an a priori for understanding the Science of Logic, and as a part of the Science of Logic, where Hegel discusses absolute knowledge.
+Hegel wrote this story or myth in order to explain his idea of how self-consciousness dialectically sublates into what he variously refers to as absolute knowledge, spirit, and science.

 Recognition

-Crucially, for Hegel, absolute knowledge (Spirit) cannot come to be without first a self-consciousness recognizing another self-consciousness.
+Crucially, for Hegel, absolute knowing cannot come to be without first a self-consciousness recognizing another self-consciousness.
 He maintained that the entire reality is immediately present to self-consciousness.
 It undergoes three stages of development: